 CAMIMH Calling for Submissions from Members of the Public

-(Ottawa, Ontario) June 27th, 2012, Today, the Canadian Alliance on Mental Illness and Mental Health (CAMIMH) is launching its 10th annual Faces of Mental Illness campaign and seeking nominations from members of the public.
+(Ottawa, Ontario) April 30th, 2013, Today, the Canadian Alliance on Mental Illness and Mental Health (CAMIMH) is launching the 11th annual Faces of Mental Illness campaign and seeking nominations from the public.
 CAMIMH is proud to organize this important campaign, which features the faces and stories of Canadians living in recovery with mental illness.
-The campaign is about showing that mental illness touches the lives of millions of Canadians, that we need to talk about it, and we need to call for necessary services and supports that work.
+The campaign selects five individuals and enables them to tell their mental health stories through promotional materials, in profile videos and through media engagement.

 For more information, please contact: